Profound Journey was made for you if…

 It was the most amazing, wonderful work I could ever imagine until it almost killed me.

-I don’t know your story yet, but chances are good something significant has happened that is making you rethink your life.
+I don’t know your story yet, but chances are good that either your age or a significant event is making you rethink your life.
 Because the truth is, change usually comes in response to pressure.
 And that’s good because that pressure has put you on the path of your own profound journey.

 Four Essentials for Your Trip